Vision-and-Multimodal-Intelligence-Lab/UDAPose/README.md

 ## Train

 Our full framework involves 3 steps in total.
-You can jump into any step to start with our provided checkpoints or from the very beginning.
+You can start from any step with our provided checkpoints or from the very beginning.

 ### Train LCIM